German language: Word order

-The position of a noun in a German sentence has no bearing on its being a subject, an object or another argument.
+While the subject typically preceeds the object, the position of a noun in a German sentence has no bearing on its being a subject, an object or another argument.
 In a declarative sentence in English, if the subject does not occur before the predicate, the sentence could well be misunderstood.

 However, German's flexible word order allows one to emphasise specific words: